fcampelo/chaser/README.md

 ***

-Implementation of the _chaser_ package, with routines for automatically determining the sample size needed for performing comparative experiments with metaheuristics.

-This is still a development version.
-For more details please contact the authors above.
+Old files of the initial implementation of the _chaser_ package (now renamed CHESS, and moved to a different repository).
+I'm keeping this just to maintain a development log.

 Cheers,
 Felipe